eigenfoundation/ELIPs/ELIPs/ELIP-002.md

 1. The event emitted when queuing a withdrawal changes (above).
 2. The `completeQueuedWithdrawal` parameters change (to remove an unused parameter).
-3. The struct will no longer be *strictly* necessary to complete withdrawals, but can be used.

 The new complete withdrawal interface is below.
 Specifically, we are removing the unused `uint256` parameter (`middlewareTimesIndex`) from both complete methods.
-The last method enables withdrawals to be completed without having to pass in the withdrawal struct, **eliminating the need to run an indexer to complete withdrawals.**
+By using the `getQueuedWithdrawals` function to introspect stake, one can complete withdrawals just from RPC calls, **eliminating the need to run an indexer to complete withdrawals.**

 ```solidity
 // One withdrawal, which is obtained by indexing the withdrawal struct when queued (see queued withdrawals above)